changeemma/markdown-cv/index.md

 `February 2022 - current`
 __Software Developer__\
 *[10Pines](https://10pines.com), Buenos Aires, AR*\
-Current projects:
+Projects:
-- e-commerce platform: for a US based client.
+- E-commerce platform: for a US based client.
 Developed back-end and front-end integration with an electronic payment method.
-Fixed components with accessibility issues to meet ADA standards. *Technologies Used: Vue.js, Node.js, Express*
+Refactored frontend components to meet ADA standards. *Technologies Used: Vue.js, Node.js, Express*
-- health services locator: a SPA developed from scratch for a NGO to be used in South America. *Technologies Used: React, Typescript, Node, Express*
+- Health services locator: a SPA developed from scratch for a NGO to be used in South America. *Technologies Used: React, Typescript, Node, Express*

 `June 2021 - February 2022`
 __Software Developer__\